 In-game vs. External Framerate Limiters:

 In-game framerate limiters are the superior method of capping, as they do not introduce additional input latency, and (with exceptions) provide more consistent frame pacing over external methods.
 External framerate limiters are too far down the rendering chain, and similar to v-sync, effectively throttle the framerate.
 As long as the external cap is the framerate’s limiting factor, additional input latency will be introduced.
-Nvidia Inspector adds up to 2 frames of input latency (as much as double buffer v-sync), while RTSS appears to be the exception to the rule, introducing no additional input latency with G-Sync enabled.
+Nvidia Inspector limits frames on the driver-side, and adds up to 2 frames of input latency (as much as double buffer v-sync), while RTSS limits frames on the CPU-side, and appears to be the exception to the rule, introducing no additional input latency with G-Sync enabled (RTSS input latency research ongoing: see "V-Sync Off vs. Fast Sync vs. G-Sync [RTSS]" further above).

 External Framerate Limiters: How-to